mlanser/f451-sensehat/README.md

 ## How to use

-Using the module is straightforward.
+### SenseHat Device

+The `SenseHat` object makes it easy to interact with the *Sense HAT* device.
+The methods of this object help read sensor data, display data to the 8x8 LED, etc., and using the module is straightforward.
 Simply `import` it into your code and instantiate an `SenseHat` object which you can then use throughout your code.

 ```Python
 # Import f451 Labs SenseHat